microsoft/document-generation-solution-accelerator/docs/LocalDevelopmentSetup.md

 ## Step 6: Running Backend and Frontend Separately

+> **📋 Terminal Reminder**: This section requires **two separate terminal windows** - one for the Backend API and one for the Frontend.
+Keep both terminals open while running.
+All commands assume you start from the **repository root directory**.

 #### Step 1: Create Virtual Environment (Recommended)

 Open your terminal and navigate to the root folder of the project, then create the virtual environment: